openfido/openfido/docker/openfido-workflow-service/docs/adr/0004-deployment.md

 option](https://github.com/CircleCI-Public/aws-ecr-orb/issues/77).
 Using
 docker-compose locally builds images by explicitly passing the private key - which is different than the Buildkit `--ssh` option (potentially less secure).
-When docker-compose supports Buildkit more fully we should update our local dev instructions.
+When Buildkit is supported more fully we should update our local dev instructions.